Die to Wake Up from a Dream

-Die to Wake Up from a Dream is the studio album by London-based Australian musician MF Tomlinson.
+Die to Wake Up from a Dream is a studio album by London-based Australian musician MF Tomlinson.
 It was released on 11 July 2025 via PRAH.

 Background

 Die to Wake Up from a Dream is the third release from a trilogy by Tomlinson, composed of self-produced albums "exploring memory, hope, and the subconscious".
 It encompasses elements of art rock and shoegaze.

 The title track was released as the lead single on 24 March 2025.
 Tomlinson described it as "a treatise on resilience, hope and the frankly wildly psychedelic experience of being alive."

 Reception

 Ed Jupp of God Is in the TV described the album as "phenomenal" and "ultra-widescreen", noting "It's dreamlike – but then not all dreams are good ones; parts of this record are pretty nightmarish."
 Spills Ljubinko Zivkovic remarked, "This time around, he brings in some of the best elements of the Aussie greats that were the Go-Betweens and the Triffids."

 The album received a 7/10 rating from the Line of Best Fit, whose reviewer Christopher Hamilton-Peach noted it as "undeniably idiosyncratic in intention" and "torn between competing openness and oppressive pressure, with symmetry and discord revolving in a feverish subconscious world."